-An attempt to burglarize the resi-dence of Abe Coone.on Madison aven-ue and Twenty-fourth street was made last night.
-The thieves had started to break into the kitchen window when a break into the sitchen window when a neighbor discovered what was going on and telephoned for the police.
-The noise made in calling for the officers, how-ever, alarmed the intruders and they made good their escape.
+An attempt to burglarize the residence of Abe Coone, on Madison aven-ue and Twenty-fourth street was made last night.
+The thieves had started to break into the kitchen window when a neighbor discovered what was going on and telephoned for the police.
+The noise made in calling for the officers, however, alarmed the intruders and they made good their escape.